-Your application materials can advance you to a first-round interview, but an eventual hiring decision will depend on how you perform in an interview.
+Your application materials can advance you to a first round interview, but an eventual hiring decision will depend on how you perform in an interview.
 Just as you would prepare for an exam, preparation is key for a successful interview.
 Company research, professionalism, attitude, and being able to articulate your strengths all come into play.
-Regardless of venue (in person, phone, or video), some steps are universal, as outlined below:

-Know the job - Analyze the position:
+Analyze the position: